Clint Eastwood: Relationships and children

 Johnson tolerated the open marriage with Eastwood, and eventually they had two children, Kyle (born 1968) and Alison (born 1972).
-In 1975, Eastwood and married actress-director Sondra Locke began living together; she had been in a marriage of convenience since 1967 with Gordon Anderson, an unemployed homosexual.
+In 1975, Eastwood and married actress-director Sondra Locke began living together; she had been in a marriage of convenience since 1967 with Gordon Leigh Anderson, an unemployed homosexual.
 Locke claimed that Eastwood sang "She Made Me Monogamous" to her and confided he had "never been in love before".
-Eastwood finally divorced Johnson in 1984.
-Locke remained married to Anderson until her death in 2018.
+Fritz Manes, who knew Eastwood since junior high, described the relationship with Locke as "absolute total, blind love."
+Eastwood finally divorced Johnson in 1984; Locke, however, would remain married to Anderson until her death in 2018.
+According to Bill Brown, publisher of the Carmel Pine Cone, Eastwood considered Locke the love of his life, yet he has never addressed her death.

 In an unpublicized affair, Eastwood sired two legally fatherless children, Scott (born 1986) and Kathryn (born 1988) with Jacelyn Reeves, a flight attendant.
 When Locke and Eastwood separated in 1989, Locke filed a palimony lawsuit and later sued for fraud, reaching a settlement in both cases.
-During the early-to-mid-1990s, Eastwood had a relationship with actress Frances Fisher that produced a daughter, Francesca (born 1993).
+During the early-to-mid-1990s, Eastwood had a relationship with actress Frances Fisher that yielded a daughter, Francesca (born 1993).
 Eastwood was married for the second time in 1996 to news anchor Dina Ruiz, who gave birth to their daughter Morgan that same year.
 Ruiz and Eastwood's marriage lasted until 2014.

-Since 2014, Eastwood has been seen in company with restaurant hostess Christina Sandera, though several news outlets noted in 2015 that neither confirmed a romance.
-Previously, Eastwood's longtime manager professed to have no knowledge of his client's private life.
+Beginning 2014, Eastwood was seen in company with restaurant hostess Christina Sandera, though neither publicly confirmed a romance.
+Eastwood's spokespeople, managers, and press agents have long denied any knowledge of his personal life.
+Sandera died of a heart attack in July 2024, aged 61.
+By the fall of that year, Eastwood was in a new relationship, though his girlfriend has not been identified.